mongodb/awscdk-resources-mongodbatlas/src/l1-resources/cluster/README.md

 ```

+## Flex Clusters

-You can also create a flex cluster using CfnCluster, for example:
+You can create a flex cluster using ``CfnCluster``, as the following example shows:

 ```ts
 import { CfnCluster, AdvancedRegionConfigProviderName } from 'awscdk-resources-mongodbatlas';